-The NQLC's statutory notification function is managed by the Future Act Mining and Exploration (FAME) Unit.
-The Unit assists the native title parties exercise their rights in responding to those notices, including legal advice and representation in negotiations with proponents.
+The NQLC's statutory notification function is overseen by the Future Act Mining and Exploration (FAME) Unit, which provides assistance to native title parties in exercising their rights when responding to these notices.
+This assistance includes offering legal advice and representing them in negotiations with proponents.

-The FAME Unit also actively examines proposed legislative and policy amendments to identify impacts on native title rights and interests and makes submissions on such matters.
+The FAME Unit actively examines proposed legislative and policy amendments to identify their impacts on native title rights and interests and makes submissions on such matters.

-Refer to section 5.2.2 for further information.
+Refer to section 5.2.2 for detailed activity on: